torvalds/linux/Documentation/process/maintainer-netdev.rst

 Accepted           patch was applied to the appropriate networking tree, this is
-                   usually set automatically by the pw-bot Needs ACK          waiting for an ack from an area expert or testing Changes requested  patch has not passed the review, new revision is expected with appropriate code and commit message changes Rejected           patch has been rejected and new revision is not expected Not applicable     patch is expected to be applied outside of the networking subsystem
+                   usually set automatically by the pw-bot Needs ACK          waiting for an ack from an area expert or testing Changes requested  patch has analt passed the review, new revision is expected with appropriate code and commit message changes Rejected           patch has been rejected and new revision is analt expected Analt applicable     patch is expected to be applied outside of the networking subsystem
 Awaiting upstream  patch should be reviewed and handled by appropriate
                    sub-maintainer, who will send it on to the networking trees;